GermanoGallicchio/PhysioExplorer/README.md

 ### Wish list (maybe future updates)
 The wish list is mainly driven by a combination of (1) my needs, (2) my interests, and (3) helping my future self replicate analyses
+- own version of topoplot to reduce dependency on eeglab
 - JIVE
 - visualize results: pe_view
 - alternative cluster forming not based on statistical significance